EdwinWenink/archive_fever/content/posts/50-quiz_yourself_in_vim.md

 This is *perfect* for our purpose, because we can read these mappings as "previous question" and "next question".
 The square brackets do not look intuitive, but you get used to them in a few minutes.
 Notice that the opening bracket is on the *left* of the closing bracket on an English keyboard, so that "left" corresponds to "previous", and "right" to "next".
-(I have a lot of German friends and this doesn't hold for them, but they should just learn to use an English keyboard anyways.)

 By the way, I often also answer my own study questions below the question.
 This is not a problem, because jumping to a question will usually display it at the very bottom of the screen, so I can't accidentally have a sneak peak at the answer.